-The SECURE Act seeks to expand retirement plan coverage for U.S. workers.
-One of the Act’s provisions changes 401(k) eligibility requirements for part-time employees.
-Under the soon to be ‘old’ law, employees that did not meet the maximum statutory requirement (age 21 AND 1,000 hours in a 12-month period) could be excluded from participating in a 401(k) Plan.
-However, effective with plan years beginning after December 31, 2020, the SECURE Act requires that long-term, part-time, non-union employees must be permitted to make elective 401(k) deferrals after three consecutive 12-month periods with at least 500 hours of service.
-SECURE 2.0 amended the requirement to only two consecutive periods beginning in 2025.
+Effective for plan years beginning after December 31, 2024, long-term, part-time, employees (as defined in SECURE 2.0) must be permitted to make elective deferrals after two consecutive 12-month periods with at least 500 hours of service.
 This rule only applies if the employee is at least 21 years of age at the end of the consecutive 12-month periods.
-This rule does not apply to 457 or SIMPLE IRA plans, but begining in 2025 under SECURE 2.0, it does apply to 403(b) plans that exclude employees expected to work fewer than 20 hours per week and student employees.
+This rule does not apply to 457 or SIMPLE IRA plans, but for plan years beginning after December 31, 2024 under SECURE 2.0, it does apply to 403(b) plans that exclude employees expected to work fewer than 20 hours per week.

 Important to note: